michaelsevilla/pdsw15/docs/sc-rebuttal.md

 ### 1. What is the overhead of Lua?

-Figure
+The overhead of Mantle is the graph between the 1 MDS curve (red) and the MDS0 curve in Figure 10.

 ### 2. Why can`t the balancer decide how much load to send?
 How does Mantle handle thrashing?

-The balancer does decide how much to send, but it uses one heuristic (biggest first) to send off directory fragments.
+The original balancer does indeed decide how much to send, but it uses one heuristic (biggest first) to send off directory fragments.
 These bad choices lead to oscillation/thrashing, so Mantle uses multiple heuristics and chooses the one that gets closes to the target load.

 ### 3. Clarification questions about the graphs and Mantle's architecture

 We apologize that the descriptions weren't clear and will work to address these in future revisions.

 - biggest issues: scalability, locality, contributions